microsoft/PowerToys/doc/specs/PowerToys-settings.md

 # Power Toys Settings Framework and Core Infrastructure
 The Power Toys app will have a settings framework that each Power Toy can plug into.
 The settings framework has a UI frame that creates a page for each Power Toy.
 The UI frame should use the Navigation View “hamburger” UI.
 Each Power Toy will represent its settings as a json blob as described below.

-Each Power Toy will line in a separate .dll and be run in a separate thread by the main Power Toys process.
+Each Power Toy will live in a separate .dll and be run in a separate thread by the main Power Toys process.
 The main Power Toys .exe will expose key global Windows event handlers so that there is only one system-level hook for these critical events.
 The current set of Power Toys require these global events.
 This list will be amended as new Power Toys are authored that require additional global hooks.
 * SetWinEventHook - FancyZones requires knowledge of when a window enters the move/size loop.
 It listens for EVENT_SYSTEM_MOVESIZESTART, EVENT_SYSTEM_MOVESIZEEND, and EVENT_OBJECT_LOCATIONCHANGE messages from SetWinEventHook.
 * Low-level keyboard hook - The Windows key Shortcut Guide and FancyZones both require low-level keybord hooks to intercept keyboard input and get a first chance to process it.
 Other Power Toys will require this as well